What should I set for my primary app store territory?

 - Include visual cues and don't rely on audio

-- Include a card at beginning and end of the video which shows the app and play store logos and preferably also a visual CTA to download the app
+- Include a card in the beginning and end of the video that shows the app or play store logos and a visual CTA to download your app

 - Make it clear that the video revolves around an app

-- Don't just re-purpose branded video, make sure it is app focused
+- Don't re-purpose branded video, make sure it's app-focused

-- Show the interface/usability/what the user what to expect within the app
+- Show the interface/usability/what someone what to expect within the app

-For more optimization tips and creative suggestions, check out our App install or re-engagement optimization page.
+For more optimization tips and creative suggestions, check out our app installs or app re-engagements optimization page.